My Giant

-My Giant is a 1998 American comedy film directed by Michael Lehmann.
-The film stars Billy Crystal, who also produced and co-wrote the story for the film, and Romanian NBA player Gheorghe Mureșan in his only film appearance.
+My Giant is a 1998 American comedy-drama film directed by Michael Lehmann.
+The film stars Billy Crystal, who also produced and co-wrote the story for the film, and Romanian NBA player Gheorghe Mureșan in his debut film appearance.
 David Seltzer's script was inspired by Crystal's friendship with professional wrestler André the Giant, whom he had met during the filming of The Princess Bride.